 - Build experience for the improvement of the WBCSD mobility indicators

-The main result from the project were recommendations about the ways in which the WBCSD indicator set can be improved and about fostering long-term commitment among as many European cities as possible.
+The main result of the project was recommendations about how the WBCSD indicator set can be improved and about fostering long-term commitment among as many European cities as possible.